Circumvesuviana: Rolling stock

-The network uses two types of rolling stock, both electrically powered: FE220 units, T21 and "Metrostar" articulated trains.
+The network uses three types of rolling stock, all electrically powered: FE220 units, "Metrostar" articulated trains, and Stadler EMUs.
 Power is supplied by overhead catenary and the train motors can generate up to 500 kW of power.

 The FE220 cars are usually coupled together to form a two- or three-car multiple units, painted white with red doors and ends.
 The FE220 trains come in two different variations.